Glossary — Agentic AI

 WHY IT MATTERS

-What makes MCP tools powerful is standardization.
+What makes MCP tools powerful is standardisation.
 A tool defined once on an MCP server is automatically available to any compatible agent.
 The agent's LLM sees the tool's name, description, and parameters — enough to decide when and how to use it.

 HOW POLICYLAYER USES THIS